 - This research was the subject of an article on the BCcampus website in February 2015: http://bccampus.ca/2015/02/10/peer-feedback-on-writing-how-much-is-enough/

-- We hoped to extend this pilot study into a larger study with more Arts One students, but have not been able to secure funds to do so as of yet.
+- We had hoped to extend this pilot study into a larger study with more Arts One students, but have not been able to secure funds to do so.

 Studying how students use educational videos and creating a new video tool (2014-present).
 Principal investigator: Sidney Fels (Faculty of Applied Science); co-investigators: Gregor Miller (Faculty of Applied Science), Ido Roll (Centre for Teaching, Learning and Technology at UBC), Christina Hendricks (Faculty of Arts).